swaggerql/swaggerql/README.md

 #### Execution options

 Query expression can be handled as a transaction if the client sends `X-Transaction` header.
-Sometimes that's need to release cursors in the database.
+Sometimes there's need to release cursors in the database.

 ```
 paths: